-The broad perspective of the discipline of geography requires that our courses be taught in a variety of ways, ranging from large lecture halls to small seminars, from physical labs to computer labs, and from local, short field courses to condensed courses taught in the Arctic or Barbados, through to full terms field study semesters in Panama and Africa.
-Please select a link to see the course website.
-Course availability for a particular term can be found on Minerva
+The broad perspective of Geography means that we offer classes ranging from large lecture halls to small seminars, from physical labs to computer labs, and from short field courses in local areas to condensed courses taught in the Arctic or Barbados to full semesters in Panama and Africa.
+Course availability for a particular term can be found on Minerva.

 The links below describe the current graduate study opportunities offered by faculty members.
 Some faculty, however, may be willing to supervise independent student research related to their areas of study.
 In all cases, however, students should contact an appropriate faculty member before submitting an application for graduate study.

 The Department of Geography offers a graduate program leading to a Master’s of Arts (MA), a Master’s of Science (MSc), and a doctorate (Ph.D.).
 We only accept full-time students; part-time status is not an option.

 GeoSpectives is the lecture series hosted by the Department of Geography.
 Talks are in Burnside Hall, Room 426, on Mondays (winter) or Wednesdays (fall), unless otherwise stated.